-Paddle Antrim is leading the development of the Chain of Lakes Water Trail, a 99-mile water trail stretching through 16 lakes and rivers in Antrim, Charlevoix, Grand Traverse and Kalkaska Counties.
+Paddle Antrim is leading the development of the Chain of Lakes Water Trail, an over 100-mile water trail stretching through 12 lakes and interconnected rivers in Antrim, Charlevoix, Grand Traverse and Kalkaska Counties.
 The Chain of Lakes Water Trail is one of nine state-designated water trails in Michigan and is a collaborative effort which includes 81 approved access sites from 17 different governmental jurisdictions and non-profit organizations.

+In March 2020, Paddle Antrim and the Village of Elk Rapids collaborated to develop a design to enhance and improve Rotary Park.
 Financial assistance for this project was provided, in part, by the Elk Skegemog Lakes Association, Elk Rapids Rotary Club and individual members, Grand Traverse Regional Community Foundation.
-In-kind contributions were provided by the Village of Elk Rapids, Gourdie Frasier, Inc, and Disability Network of Northern Michigan.
+In-kind contributions were provided by the Village of Elk Rapids, Gourdie Frasier, Inc, Paddle Antrim, and Disability Network of Northern Michigan.

-Click the links below to view PDFs of the proposed improvements and overview of the park:
+Click the links below to view PDF of the proposed improvements:

 Contact us for questions or more information at firstname.lastname@example.org